The Weaponographist Review

 The Weaponographist

-Video game protagonists aren’t always of the most pure-hearted, take for instance the charming Doug McGrave, the hero in The Weaponographist can be best described as a jerk.
+Video game protagonists aren't always the most pure-hearted.
+Take, for instance, the charming Doug McGrave, the hero in The Weaponographist, who can be best described as a jerk.
 Glory and money are the only things that speak to Doug, and his selfish attitude has led him to his current predicament.
 After blowing off a witch begging for assistance outside the impoverished town of Hellside, he becomes instantly cursed.
 Not only did the curse strip him of his wealth and riches, but his powers and weapons are gone, requiring him to keep moving to stop the evil from consuming him.

 As a game in the roguelike genre, you must guide your cartoon-like hero through dungeons using weapons that have a 100% chance of breaking.
 There are save points that can be found in each of the dungeons, letting you continue your progress from there, but you'll be retreading through the same areas multiple times.
 You'll walk into a room and have to kill every stylish and zany enemy that spawns, such as lions dressed as circus lion tamers, a T-Rex that vomits acid and shoots lasers, and more.
 Each of the different areas features different new enemy types, as well as weapons to collect.
 As our hero is under the witch's curse, the durability of every weapon you acquire will slowly tick away.
 Without a weapon, you are limited to using your fists, which is not something you want to be using against some of the tougher foes.